IBM/db2-samples/textsearch/books/tsBookDemoREADME.txt

 --------------------------------------------------------------------------------
 Notes:
 Prior to running the sample, the instance must be enabled for text search.
-The remaining enablement is taken care of by the script.
+The remaining enablement is taken care of by the tsBookDemoRunDemo script.